 Even if you’re not that inro winter sports (like me), the Alps are the perfect combination of stunning nature and western comfort that should be experienced at least once in a lifetime.

 That’s all from me, I hope you enjoyed the big bad Italian bucket list.

 If you haven’t planned your trip there yet, find out how I plan my trips!

 I have 439 more bucket list ideas for Europe.
 See my impossible bucket list of 1700+ adventures!

-How many have you done already?
+How many have you completed?